 Resolving problems in the therapeutic relationship: a practical skills workshop.

-~ Relevant for Clinical & Counselling Psychologists, and Psychotherapists.
+~ Relevant for Clinical & Counselling Psychologists, Psychotherapists and Counsellors.

-This is the third run of this workshop, following its successful first run for the West London Mental Health Trust Personality Disorder Service on 30th April 2018.
+This is the fourth run of this workshop following its successful first run for the West London Mental Health Trust Personality Disorder Service on 30th April 2018.

-The therapeutic relationship is central to good outcomes in any therapy.
+Decades of psychotherapy research demonstrates that the therapeutic relationship is fundamental to good outcomes in any therapy.
 Yet problems and ruptures to the therapeutic relationship are common and stressful, and they can present challenges to therapists across all levels of experience.
 Understanding and formulating problems in the relationship and making them the focus of collaborative dialogue are all essential components of successfully addressing them.
-Fundamentally, whether the interventions we use are felt to be helpful or unhelpful by our clients is often moderated by the bond between therapist and client.

-~ 90% rated the workshop as good or excellent, 10% as average.
+6 rated the workshop as excellent, 5 as good.

-~ 96% would definitely or likely recommend the workshop to a colleague.
+9 would definitely recommend the workshop to a colleague, 2 perhaps.

-~ 100% rated the workshop as either extremely relevant or of some relevance to their clinical work.
+10 rated the workshop as extremely relevant to their CAT work

 Some examples of what participants have liked so far: